Participation in Commencement

 Conferring of Degrees

 After awarding any honorary degrees, the marshal will ask doctoral candidates to rise and come to the stage.
-Doctoral degree recipients will be presented to the president and their college dean to be hooded.
+Doctoral degree recipients will be presented to the president and their college dean.
 The marshal then presents each dean and asks graduates to stand and proceed to the stage for awarding of their degrees.
 Master's degree recipients, preceded by an assistant marshal, will walk single file down the left (north) aisle and ascend the stage to present themselves to the dean and president.

 The dean shakes the graduate's right hand, a picture is taken, and the student walks forward to President Malekzadeh, who shakes the graduate's right hand and places the diploma cover in the left hand.
 After receiving the cover, graduates leave the stage via the south staircase, have pictures taken at the bottom of the stairs and return to their seats.
 Graduates remain standing until the marshal gives them the signal to be seated.
 Bachelor's degree and all other graduating groups follow the same procedure.